 Grab a statement piece

 Blending retro and modern in your home doesn’t have to mean blurring the lines completely.
 In fact, you can add statement pieces to your rooms that draw attention to their unique look and historical origin.
-These items attract the eye and give your home some flair.
+These items attract the eye and give your home some flair and offer you a chance to showcase something you love.

 A retro or modern statement piece could be a unique sofa or chair, a record player, a piece of art, an interesting lighting fixture, you name it.
 Really, the item just has to pop out against the rest of your decor.